craigbarnes/dte/README.md

 dte
 ===

-dte is a small and easy to use console text editor.
+A small and easy to use console text editor.

 Features
 --------